 To just be pockets of air, sinuses certainly can cause serious discomfort.
-Here, Bobo Tanner, M.D., co-founder of the Vanderbilt Asthma, Sinus, Allergy Program, answers questions about what causes sinus issues and how these conditions are treated.
+Here, Dr. Derek Damin, who sees patients at the Vanderbilt Asthma, Sinus and Allergy Program in Gallatin, Tennessee, answers questions about what causes sinus issues and how these conditions are treated.

 Question: Where are the sinuses located?

 Answer: These air pockets are not closed.
 All of them have a little opening into the back of the nose or throat area.
-So it’s very important that air is able to circulate in and out of your sinuses as well as the natural mucous that’s produced in the lining of your sinuses.
+It’s very important that air is able to circulate in and out of your sinuses as well as the natural mucous that’s produced in the lining of your sinuses.
 It has to be swept out as well.
 Those openings need to be open all the time.
-And if they close or swell shut for whatever reason, an infection or allergies, then the pressure will build up and that can lead to sinus pain.
-There are nerve endings right there that sense that pressure, and you can feel as though something’s not right.
-It could be a headache, facial pain, or a variety of other symptoms sometimes.
-It’s not reliable to say that just that pain or pressure’s a sinus infection, but certainly, if you have one, it’s not unusual to have that sense of pain and pressure from those areas.
+Anatomical problems, like a deviated septum and bone spurs, and medical issues can cause the opening to close or swell shut which causes pressure to build up leading to sinus pain.
+There are nerve endings that sense that pressure, and you can feel as though something is not right.
+It could be a headache, facial pain or a variety of other symptoms.
+It’s not reliable to say that pain or pressure alone is a sinus infection, but certainly, if you have one, it’s not unusual to have that sense of pain and pressure from those areas.

 Question: Are some people more prone to sinus issues?